giantswarm/docs/sources/reference/companies.md

 ## Adding a user to a company

-In order to add a user as a member of a certain existing company, the initial creator of the company can issue a `swarm company add-user` command with the company name and the user name as arguments.
+In order to add a user as a member of a certain existing company, the initial creator of the company can issue a `swarm company add-user` command with the company name and the username as arguments.
 The general syntax is like this:

     $ swarm company add-user <company> <user>